 Explore the relationship between leadership, strategy and planning, along with health workforce development and organisational outcomes.
 Sharpen your current skills in leading, or step up to the challenge.

-- discuss leadership theory, team development theory, and the role of leaders and teams in the context of health care
+- formulate leadership theory, team development theory, and the role of leaders and teams in the context of health care

-- analyse and describe leadership ethics, integrity, emotional intelligence and core competencies for effective leaders
+- communicate and describe leadership ethics, integrity, emotional intelligence and core competencies for effective leaders

-- evaluate the role and function of leadership in strategic planning, stakeholder management and workforce development, and the relationship with organisational outcomes
+- determine the role and function of leadership in strategic planning, stakeholder management and workforce development, and the relationship with organisational outcomes

-- analyse and explain the relationship between leadership and operational and strategic risk, and leadership and lean thinking
+- establish and explain the relationship between leadership and operational and strategic risk, and leadership and lean thinking

-- apply leadership theory and current research in practice, and critically reflect upon practice to improve skills and performance
+- interpret leadership theory and current research in practice, and critically reflect upon practice to improve skills and performance

-- further develop academic and professional communication and writing skills.
+- develop academic and professional communication and writing skills.

 - Foundations of leadership.

 - Leadership and the organisation - operational leadership.